P-H-B-D/astro520/pset1/README.md

     See: numberGenASCII.c
     Runtime = 75sec, file size = 10.1GB

-1.2: Once by copying the binary representation of each number to the file (using fprintf subroutine). `TODO.c`
+1.2: Once by copying the binary representation of each number to the file (using fprintf subroutine).

+    See: numberGenBinaryFprintf.c
+    Runtime: 157475.10 milliseconds, file size = 33.0GB

+This low degree of performance can be seen as essentially the 'worst of both worlds': a lack of easily human readable text, encoded in a format that is built for human-readability rather than compression efficiency.

 1.3: Once by dumping the entire array in shot using a low level “write” subroutine